Frequently Asked Questions

 - When you are a close contact of a confirmed COVID-19 case (Please see here for exceptions).
 You will need to restrict your movements until after you get the result of your Day 10 COVID-19 test as “not detected” or negative and you remain without symptoms.
 If for some reason you do not have a COVID-19 test, for example you decline the test, you need to restrict your movement for 14 days.

 - If someone you live with has symptoms consistent with COVID-19 and is awaiting a test result.

 - When you return from certain regions or countries.
-Please note the advice is different for those returning from category 2 countries see below.
+Please note the advice is different for those returning from designated States see below.